Mansur-Mustafin/LDTS-berzerk/docs/README.md

 > - `INSTRUCTIONS` - In the menu the player has the option to se an instructions screen
 > - `BULLETS` - The player can shoot bullets
 > - `SCORE` - The player's score increases depending on the type of enemy eliminated
+> - `SCORE` - The player has the option to return to the previous level or advance to the next
 >
 &nbsp;